Sing what you want to play; create your personal play-along soundtrack.

 Move how you want to sound…like a dancer, and how you want others to respond to you…like a conductor.

-Drumming: motion in time, realize time, space and subdivision within your motion.
+Drumming is motion in time.
+Realize time and subdivision within your motions.

 When you strike a percussion instrument, your goal is to put it into vibration.